Voice Over for Explainer Videos

-They’re nifty-swifty cool little bites of “Hello, My name is____” and “this is what I do.”
+They’re nifty-swifty cool little explainer video bites of “Hello, My name is____” and “this is what I do.”
 Short, snappy, sometimes serious, often fun, explainers are 1-3 minute snippets cool content that explain something about a product or service or business in general.
-The voiceover is casual, chatty, everyday and informally breaks down the complex into bite sized digestible chunks.
+The explainer voiceover is casual, chatty, everyday and informally breaks down the complex into bite sized digestible chunks.
 Thousands of companies have chosen female voice over actor Kim Handysides to convey their branded message.

 Why are explainers so popular?